Discovering Fulfillment

 Despite Deployment

 Little can be more difficult for a couple than to be away from each other for an indefinite period of time.
-It is doubly harder if one of the spouses is a soldier deployed to a dangerous area.
-Certainly, it is far from being an ideal family setup.
-In fact, there aren’t many things as challenging as spousal deployment as it can bring about a number of physical, emotional and psychological concerns.
-This can be especially true for the military spouse who has to confront a great deal of stressors at home without their partner.
+It can be even harder if one is deployed to a dangerous area.
+Certainly, it is far from ideal.
+In fact, there aren’t many things as challenging as getting through a deployment.

 Reaching Out for Help